A SHORT HISTORY OF GREENLAND

 In 1940 the Germans occupied Denmark but afterwards, in 1941 the USA established bases in Greenland.
 In 1953 Greenland ceased to be a colony of Denmark and became a province (an integral part of the country).
 The Bank of Greenland was founded in 1966 and in 1973 Greenland with Denmark became part of the EU.
 However links with Denmark weakened.
 In 1979 Greenland was granted home rule.
 In 1982 the people of Greenland voted to leave the EU and they ceded in 1985.
 Also in 1985 Greenland obtained a flag.
 Greenland was granted still more autonomy in 2009.
 Kalaallisut was made the official language of Greenland instead of Danish.
 Today the official name of Greenland is Kalaallit Nunaat.
 However the queen of Denmark is still the head of state of Greenland.

-Today the population of Greenland is 57,000.
+In 2020 the population of Greenland was 56,000.
 The capital of Greenland, Nuuk had a population of 15,000.
 Most of the population of Greenland are Inuit.

 Today the main industry in Greenland is fishing.
 However Greenland has great potential for tourism.
 Greenland is also very rich in minerals.

 A Brief History of Canada